What does 'full employment' refer to?

 Prepare for the Fundamentals Domain - Economics Exam with comprehensive resources including multiple choice questions, detailed explanations, and practice flashcards.
 Ensure success in your economics test!

-'Full employment' refers to a situation in the economy where all available labor resources are being used in the most efficient way possible.
-Specifically, it means achieving a level of employment where there is no cyclical unemployment, which is unemployment caused by economic downturns or fluctuations in the business cycle.
+'Full employment' refers to a situation in an economy where all available labor resources are being used in the most efficient way possible.
+This concept specifically emphasizes the absence of cyclical unemployment, which is unemployment caused by economic downturns or recessions.

 Subscribe